 John Charlton, Founder

-Mr. Charlton is a natural born American Citizen and devout Christian, who founded The Post & Email as an act of faith in Christ Jesus: in order to give the common man a vehicle to report the news in his own words to the world.
-He believes that our country belongs to the people, and that the best natural protection for it, is that the people be given a voice in the public forum.
+Mr. Charlton is a natural born American Citizen and devout Christian who founded The Post & Email in August 2009 as an act of faith in Christ Jesus in order to give the common man a vehicle to report the news in his own words to the world.
+He believes that our country belongs to the people, and that the best natural protection for it is that the people be given a voice in the public forum.
 Mr. Charlton is not a registered member of any political party, though he is a staunch opponent of Communism and Fascism.
-He started The Post & Email as a blog in August 2009 and converted it to an electronic newspaper in December of that year.
+Launching The Post & Email as a simple blog, he shortly thereafter converted it to an electronic newspaper.

 Sharon Rondeau, Owner/Editor